 If you are interested in pursuing the Certificate in Medieval Studies, then please fill out this form–it will help us get in touch with you to discuss your particular program and how to plan your application.

-Students must apply for the Certificate in Medieval Studies by the week before final schedules are due in their final semester of study.
-To apply, complete this form, collect the relevant signatures, and submit it to the Certificate Director and Program Registrar via email.
+The formal application for the Certificate in Medieval Studies must be completed by the week before final schedules are due in their final semester of study.
+To file your application, you will need to declare your candidacy through the Registrar’s form.
+When you have completed all requirements, complete this form, collect the relevant signatures, and submit it to the Certificate Director and Program Registrar via email.

 This process will be much easier if you begin planning your path to completion well before your final semester, though!
 Here are some tips on how to build the Medieval Studies Certificate into your plan for study.

 - Evaluate what you’ve already done.
 This is particularly important if you’ve decided to pursue the Certificate in your final year!
 If you have an interest in the medieval world, you likely have already taken some Certificate-eligible classes.
 If you have questions about the eligibility of courses you’ve already taken, or about how they might qualify for the Zone requirement, a Certificate adviser will be able to work this out with you.

 - Pick a goal.
 By the time you’ve graduated, what do you want to have learned about the Middle Ages worldwide?
 There are an infinite number of possible answers to this question–and once again, a Certificate adviser can help you distill your interests into a focused plan of study.
 But it might help to ask first whether your goal for the Certificate is breadth–some knowledge on a wide range of topics–or expertise– a lot of knowledge about a particular topic.
 Either is a worthy goal, and knowing which kind of knowledge you most want to gain, can help you decide how to choose among various options.